shybyte/zig-micro-game/README.md

 that can be used as starting point for your own game development.
 This makes it easier to compete in game jams like the [4MB Jam](https://itch.io/jam/4mb-jam-2023).

-The compressed binary of this example "game" has 8K and it contains:
+The compressed binary of this example "game" has only 8KB and it contains:

 * A trippy animated GLSL shader background
 * A (OpenGL) triangle that can be moved with the cursor keys
 * Interactive sound effects: Moving the triangle plays notes
 * Simple music generated in real time

+Without sound it needs only 3.4 KB.

 Predefined keyboard shortcuts:
 * Esc = Quit